chienfm/chienfm.github.io/_posts/2017-10-22-Compile-Dakota-for-Ubuntu-16.04.md

 ---
 [Dakota](https://dakota.sandia.gov/) is a flexible tool which compounds a lot of mathematical and statistical methods.
 Dakota is extremely useful when we combine it with a simulation procedure such as OpenFoam.

-However, Sandia Lab does not provide build version for Ubuntu.
-Also, when I look around some forums, there is no detailed tutorial for Ubuntu 16.04.
-Therefore, I'm going to write this one to share my way, step by step.
-I hope you find them useful.
+However, Sandia Lab does not provide a build version for Ubuntu.
+Also, when I look around some forums, there is no detailed tutorial shows how to do that.
+Therefore, I write this one to share my way, step by step.
+I hope this could help someones those are not familar with compiling app in Ubuntu.
+The build was done for dakota 6.4 but might work with newer versions.

 ### 1 Preparation: